-To determine the right level course for you, contact the Louchheim School, USC’s Jewish Studies program, to schedule a placement assessment by email hebrew@usc.edu or by phone 213-765-2113.
+To determine the right level course for you, or to schedule a Hebrew language assessment, contact the Jewish Studies office, to schedule a placement assessment by email at hebrew@usc.edu or by phone 213-765-2113.

-With a history that reaches back thousands of years, Hebrew has roots in tradition and prayer and is now the language of vibrant cultural, economic, and technological expression.
+With a history that reaches back thousands of years, Hebrew has roots in tradition and prayer and is now the language of vibrant cultural, political, entrepreneurial, and technological expression.

 With nearly 9 million speakers worldwide, Hebrew supports a thriving tech economy, cutting edge agricultural and sustainability research and globally recognized poets, novelists, journalists, writers and film and television creators.